-Admission to the B.S. degree program is granted on a competitive basic, as space permits.
+Admission to the B.S. degree program is granted on a competitive basis, as space permits.
 Students who enter the program prior to the junior level enroll in the Pre-Criminal Justice program.
 (Completion of the Pre-Criminal Justice program does not guarantee acceptance into the B.S. degree program.)